XavaDigital/ServerlessSaas/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+To be able login to the admin panel, follow [the instructions](#Admin-dashboard) of the Admin dashboard section.

 ## Netlify CMS

 Netlify CMS is an open-source git-based content management library.
 Content is stored in your Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.
 It's like a UI for editing your markdown files that we use to show the landing page and the blog posts.